ibm-cloud-docs/openshift/openshift_release_notes_2.md

 {: #31aug2021}
 {: release-note}

-Review the release notes for 30 August 2021.
+Review the release notes for 31 August 2021.
 {: shortdesc}

+Istio add-on changelog
+:   [Version 1.11.1](/docs/containers?topic=containers-istio-changelog#1111) of the Istio managed add-on is released.

 New!
 Sao Paolo multizone region
-:   You can now create classic or VPC clusters in the Sao Paolo, Brazil [location](/docs/containers?topic=containers-regions-and-zones).
+:   You can now create classic or VPC clusters in the Sao Paolo, Brazil [location](/docs/openshift?topic=openshift-regions-and-zones).

 ### 30 August 2021
 {: #30aug2021}